runemadsen/rune.js/documentation.md

 ### `new Rune.Grid(options)`

-Creates a new grid object. the new grid is not added to the stage. `options` is a javascript object that can hold the following options.
+Creates a new grid object.
+The new grid is not added to the stage. `options` is a JavaScript object that can hold the following options.

 - `x` - Number.
 The x position of the grid
 - `y` - Number.
 The y position of the grid